 Ebb Tide: Mitchelville

-This is the third in a three-part series about writing and researching my upcoming young adult historical fiction novel, Ebb Tide, the third book in my Ella Wood trilogy.
+This is the third in a three-part series about writing and researching my upcoming young adult historical fiction novel, Ebb Tide, the third book in my Ella Wood series.
 (Part 1: The Port Royal Experiment; part 2: African American POW Trial.)
 Mitchelville, on Hilton Head Island, which was located in close proximity to the Union […]

 Ebb Tide: African American Soldier POW Trial

-This is the second in a three-part series about writing and researching my upcoming young adult historical fiction novel, Ebb Tide, the third book in my Ella Wood trilogy.
+This is the second in a three-part series about writing and researching my upcoming young adult historical fiction novel, Ebb Tide, the third book in my Ella Wood series.
 (Part 1: The Port Royal Experiment.)
 Ebb Tide continues the theme of the evolution of Black soldiers in the Civil War, begun in Blood Moon.
 The First (July […]

 Ebb Tide: The Port Royal Experiment

-This is the first post in a three-part series about writing and researching my upcoming young adult historical fiction novel, Ebb Tide, the third book in my Ella Wood trilogy.
+This is the first post in a three-part series about writing and researching my upcoming young adult historical fiction novel, Ebb Tide, the third book in my Ella Wood series.
 Early in the Civil War, in November of 1861, the Union navy captured Port Royal and liberated South Carolina’s Sea Islands from Hilton Head all […]

 My Savannah Trip!